-1
+Measurement 2.1.5: Business Results

+Condition - Systems should support

+accurate and timely processing of

+claims (including claims of eligibility),

+adjudications, and effective

+communications with providers,

 beneficiaries, and the public.

 Including:

 Degree of automation.
 The

 state should be highly

 automated in systematic

 processing of claims

 (including claims of

 eligibility) and steps to

 accept, process, and

 maintain all adjudicated

 claims/transactions.

 Customer service.
 States

 should document how they

 will produce a 21st-century

 customer and partner

 experience for all individuals

 (applicants, beneficiaries,

 plans, and providers).

 Performance standards and

 testing.
 CMS intends to

 provide additional guidance

 concerning performance

 standards-both functional

 and non-functional, and with

 respect to service level

 agreements (SLA) and key

 performance indicators (KPI).

 Measurement 2.1.6: Reporting

 Condition - Solutions should produce

 transaction data, reports, and

 performance information that would

 contribute to program evaluation,

 continuous improvement in business

 operations, and transparency and

 accountability.

-Measurement 2.1.7 : Interoperability
+Measurement 2.1.7: Interoperability

 Condition - Systems must ensure

 seamless coordination and

 integration with the Exchange

 (whether run by the state or federal

 government), and allow

 interoperability with health

 information exchanges, public health

 agencies, human services programs,

+agencies, numan services programs,

 and community organizations

 providing outreach and enrollment

 assistance services.
 Including:

 Interactions with the

 Exchange.
 States should

 ensure that open interfaces

 are established and

 maintained with any federal

 data services hub and that

 requests to the hub are

 prepared and available for

-submission immediately

-after successful completion
+submission immediately after successful completion

 of the application for

 eligibility.

 Interactions with other

 entities.
 States should

 consult with and discuss how

 the proposed systems

 development path will

 support interoperability with

 health information

 exchanges, public health

 agencies, and human

 services programs to

 promote effective customer

 service and better clinical

 management and health

 services to beneficiaries.

-Management 2.1.9.
-A state solf

 Measurement 2.1.8: A state self-

-assessment will be completed after the release of the final MITA 3.0
+assessment will be completed after

+the release of the final MITA 3.0

-All Objective 2.1.
-Increase guidelines.
+guidelines.

-iterations Objective 3.1: Increase efficiency in application Measurement 3.1.1: Reduction in the
+All Objective 3.1: Increase Measurement 3.1.1: Reduction in the 3.1.1 - 3.1.1 -due to the data

+iterations efficiency in application meantime from which an application not met conversion process, this

-iterations processing for each meantime from which an application is received until the application is
+recrutions processing for each is received until the application is 3.2.1 - was not met and will not

 program. authorized.
-The mean time and
+The mean time and Met be known for at least one

-program. expected reduction for each program
+FD.
+41111 expected reduction for each program year after the final

-will be identified during the project and met within six months of go live
+will be identified during the project Release.

+and met within six months of go live

 for that program.

 Measurement 3.1.2: Utilization of

 online reauthorization at go-live.

 All Objective 3.2: The system Measurement 3.2.1: Conduct survey

 iterations is user friendly. of Eligibility workers within three

-months of application roll-out with a
+10010113 is aser inclinary. months of application roll-out with a

 90% approval rating.

 Measurement 3.2.1: Request online

 customer feedback at end of

 application process with a 90%

-approval rating for six months post

-implementation.

-All Objective 3.3: Web based Measurement 3.3.1: Successful

-iterations application is accessible application access and interaction

-from any location using through identified devices during

-multiple devices types acceptance testing.
+L application process with a 30/0

-multiple devices types acceptance testing.

-including PCs, smartphones, and tablets.
-All iterations Objective 3.4: Application will include business intelligence features which allows for tracking in real-time key performance measures as well as long term trending via data warehouse solution.
-Measurement 3.4.1 : Key performance measures are captured during requirements gathering and demonstration of functionality confirmed during user acceptance testing.
-Measurement 3.4.2 : Project will include data extraction, transfer, and load to external data store with business intelligence functionality which will allow stakeholders to query and generate ad hoc reports.
+approval rating for six months post implementation.
+All iterations Objective 3.3: Web based application is accessible from any location using multiple devices types including PCs, smartphones, and tablets.
+Measurement 3.3.1: Successful application access and interaction through identified devices during acceptance testing.
+Met All iterations Objective 3.4: Application will include business intelligence features which allows for tracking in real-time key performance measures as well as long term trending via data warehouse solution.
+Measurement 3.4.1: Key performance measures are captured during requirements gathering and demonstration of functionality confirmed during user acceptance testing.
+Measurement 3.4.2: Project will include data extraction, transfer, and load to external data store with business intelligence functionality which will allow stakeholders to query and generate ad hoc reports.
+3.4.2 - Met